LArSoft/larsoft.github.io/LArSoftWiki/The_rules_and_guidelines.md

 ## Uniform code format

-LArSoft is considering adopting `clang-format` as a code-formatting tool to ensure a uniform code layout.
+LArSoft has adopted `clang-format` as a code-formatting tool to ensure a uniform code layout.

+N.B.
+The instructions for using clang-format with your editor are old.
+This is no longer the recommendation.
 Although `clang-format` can be made available by explicitly setting up the `clang` UPS product, the recommended way of using `clang-format` is to integrate it into your editor.

 ### Prerequisites